ibm-cloud-docs/Cloudant/api/cloudant_query.md

 	the field syntax as described in the following information.
 	Use this parameter to specify which fields of an object must be returned.
 	If it is omitted,
 	the entire object is returned.
-The built-in fields, `_id` and `_rev`, are special.
-These fields are guaranteed to exist in all matching documents.
-If you declare an index ['a', '_id'], {{site.data.keyword.cloudant_short_notm}} can safely exclude `_id` from the index coverage check, so a selector {'a': 'foo'} is able to use this index.
 -	**r (optional, default: 1)**: The read quorum that is needed for the result.
 	The value defaults to 1,
 	in which case the document that was found in the index is returned.